Catalog

 Originally published in 1915, this is the personal account of General Robert Baden-Powell's experiences in India.
 It includes his early life in the British army, his adventures with soldiers and wildlife, and his observations of Indial culture and society.
 Baden-Powell is also the founder of the Boy Scouts movement.

 Religious thinkers, political leaders, lawmakers, writers, and philosophers have shaped the 1,400-year-long development of the world's second-largest religion.
 But who were these people?
-What do we know of their lives and the ways in which they influenced their societies?
-The author traces the rise and fall of Islamic states through the...
+The author traces the rise and fall of Islamic states through the biographies of political and military leaders who worked to secure peace or expand their...

 Nick and Kanae tell how they improbably found each other, fell in love, and then fought to overcome skepticism from others about their relationship because to Nick was born without arms or legs.